Free Shipping on orders over $100

 An isomer is a molecule with the same chemical formula as another molecule but with a different structure.
 In the case of delta-8 and delta-9 THC, both molecules have the chemical formula C21H30O2 —but they differ in the arrangement of their atoms.
 This may not sound like a big deal, but it actually results in significant differences in how these two compounds interact with the human body.
 For example, delta-9 THC is more psychoactive than delta-8 THC.

 Delta-8 THC is found in smaller concentrations in nature, but it actually has a more powerful binding affinity for the body’s cannabinoid receptors.
-This means that it can produce similar effects to delta-9 THC, but it is also less likely to cause anxiety or paranoia.
+This means that it can produce similar effects to delta-9 THC, but it is also less likely to cause racing thoughts or paranoia.
 In addition, delta-8 THC is metabolized more slowly by the body, so its effects tend to last longer.
+You can read more into the differences between the cannabinoids in our other blog post about Delta 8 vs Delta 9.

 What’s The Difference Between THC and CBD?